abhiroopghatak/abhiroopghatak/README.md

 - 👋 Hi, I’m @abhiroopghatak
 - 👀 I’m interested in ...cloud platform and application onboarding technologies
 - 🌱 I’m currently learning ...react js
-- 💞️ I’m looking to get certified in ...Azure tech
+- 💞️ I’m Azure 900 certified and looking to get more in ...Azure tech
 - 📫 How to reach me ...https://www.linkedin.com/in/abhiroopghatak/

 <!---